 (Image of a group of swimming Rummy Nose Tetras)

-Native to South America, they are normally found farther inland and have a narrow range along the Negro and Meta River basins in Brazil and Columbia.
+Native to South America, Rummy fish are normally found farther inland and have a narrow range along the Negro and Meta River basins in Brazil and Columbia.
 These places are known for their mineral deficiency and richness of materials and tannins.
 Hence, it is better for Rummys if you keep them in an aquarium sharing similar conditions, slightly acidic and soft water with low calcium level (they don’t tolerate hard, calcium-rich water at all).
-Putting some decorations such as soft, sandy substrate, rocks and caves is also recommended.
+Putting some aquarium decor such as soft, sandy substrates, rocks and caves is also recommended.
 Rummy Nose Neon Tetra loves live plants but it also loves having an open swimming space.
-You can consider placing live aquatic plants on the corners of your tank to let them have a large area in between to swim and socialize.
+You can consider placing live aquatic plants on the corners of your fish tank to let them have a large area in between to swim and socialize.
 Some aquatic plants which are suitable for them include Java Fern, and Amazon Sword.

-Though they are popular and recommended for beginners, they are not easy-to-care fish.
-Rummy Nose Neon Tetras are very sensitive to their water parameters and quality.
+Though these freshwater fish are popular and recommended for beginners, they are not easy-to-care fish.
+Rummy Nose Tetras are very sensitive to their water parameters and quality.
 As such, you should notice that

 Recommended Water Parameter for Rummy-nose Tetra